ryntml/ryntml/README.md

 - Final-year Computer Engineering student at Gazi University
 - Passionate about Artificial Intelligence, Machine Learning, and Data Science
 - I enjoy working on data analysis, modeling, and building intelligent systems
-- 🛠Proficient in Python, SQL, Jupyter Notebook, and popular ML libraries
+- Proficient in Python, SQL, Jupyter Notebook, and popular ML libraries
 - Always learning and open to new technologies and challenges

 ---